NYPL-Simplified/circulation/docker/README.md

 ## Environment Variables

+Environment variables can be set with the `-e VARIABLE_KEY='variable_value'` option on the `docker run` command. `SIMPLIFIED_PRODUCTION_DATABASE` is the only required environment variable.

 ### `SIMPLIFIED_CONFIGURATION_FILE`

 *Optional.* The full path to a configuration file in the container.
 Configuration is now held in the database and accessed via an administrative interface at `/admin`, so you probably don't need this.
 If you do, use [this documentation](https://github.com/NYPL-Simplified/Simplified/wiki/Configuration) to create the JSON file for your particular library's configuration.
 If you're unfamiliar with JSON, you can use [this JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/#) to validate your configuration file.

 ### `SIMPLIFIED_DB_TASK`

-*Required.* Performs a task against the database at container runtime.
+*Optional.* Performs a task against the database at container runtime.
 Options are:
   - `auto` : Either initializes or migrates the database, depending on if it is new or not.
 This is the default value.
   - `ignore` : Does nothing.
   - `init` : Initializes the app against a brand new database.
 If you are running a circulation manager for the first time every, use this value to set up an Elasticsearch alias and account for the database schema for future migrations.